Dayboro Smart Watering Calculator

 How much water you save by mulching your garden beds

-Dayboro's position in the D'Aguilar Range foothills creates a microclimate that makes generic watering advice almost useless.
-We're hotter than coastal Brisbane in summer (less sea breeze), cooler in winter (valley cold-air drainage), and our rainfall is genuinely unpredictable — you can get 50 mm in an afternoon thunderstorm then nothing for three weeks.
-The Bureau's "Brisbane" rainfall figures are about as useful as a chocolate teapot when you're trying to work out whether your tomatoes need a drink.
+Dayboro's position in the D'Aguilar foothills creates a microclimate that makes generic watering advice almost useless.
+We are hotter than coastal Brisbane in summer (less sea breeze), cooler in winter (valley cold air drainage), and our rainfall is genuinely unpredictable.
+I can get 50mm in an afternoon thunderstorm then nothing for three weeks.
+The Bureau's "Brisbane" rainfall figures are about as useful as a chocolate teapot when I'm trying to work out whether my tomatoes need a drink.

-This calculator uses evapotranspiration (ET) data from the Dayboro weather station.
+My calculator uses evapotranspiration (ET) data from my Dayboro weather station.
 ET measures how much water the atmosphere is actually pulling out of your soil and plants through evaporation and transpiration.
-On a hot, dry, windy day the ET rate can hit 7–8 mm, meaning your garden loses that much moisture per square metre per day.
-On a cool, humid, overcast day it might be 1–2 mm.
-The difference between those two days is enormous for your watering schedule.
+On a hot, dry, windy day the ET rate can hit 7 to 8mm, meaning the garden loses that much moisture per square metre per day.
+On a cool, humid, overcast day it might be 1 to 2mm.
+The difference between those two days is enormous for my watering schedule.

 The answer depends on three things: what you're growing, what the weather is doing, and what your soil is like.
-Here's a breakdown of typical water requirements for common Dayboro garden crops:
+Here is a breakdown of typical water requirements for the common Dayboro garden crops I grow myself:

 | Crop | Water Need | Litres/Week/Plant | Mulch Saving |